GeoGenetics/2025-kapk-microbial/README.md

 # Ancient Metagenomics Analysis for the Kap København microbial manuscript

 This repository contains the complete analysis pipeline and downstream analysis code for processing and analyzing ancient DNA (aDNA) metagenomic data.
-The project is organized into two main components: workflow pipelines (`wf/`) and analysis code (`analysis/`).
+The project is organized into two main components: processing workflow (`wf/`) and analysis code (`analysis/`).

 ## Data Availability